WuytsW-KUL/CeT2SAgent/README.md

 - The system depends on an OpenRouter-compatible API key via `CeT2SAgent_LLM`.
 - If the dataset is unknown, the API returns an HTTP 404 error.
-- The repository also includes helper scripts for generating a defense document and PowerPoint presentation.